schorlet/simplecache/README.md

 #### Range header

-The range header (struct sparseRangeHeader) contains information about the range stream it points to.
+The range header (struct sparseRangeHeader) contains information about the following range stream.
 It is 28 bytes in size and consists of:

  offset | size | value              | description
  ------ | ---- | ------------------ | -----------